Pinger

-Pinger, Inc. is a US Telecom provider for free texts, pictures, calls, and voicemails.
+Pinger, Inc. is a US telecom provider for free texts, pictures, calls, and voicemails.
 Pinger was founded in 2005 by former Palm, Inc. managers Greg Woock (CEO of Pinger, Inc) and Joe Sipher.
-The company was founded in 2006 and is headquartered in San Jose, California.
+The company is headquartered in San Jose, California.

+History

+Pinger was founded in 2005 by Greg Woock and Joe Sipher.
+At first, the company created the Pinger Phone in 2008, which consolidated phone, email, and messaging contacts and communications.
+The free texting features were converted into a separate iPhone app called Textfree.
+Pinger was initially focused exclusively on mobile messaging, but started developing other smartphone apps after Apple released the iPhone software development kit (SDK).